Levminer/authme-docs/import.md

 You can import to Authme two ways:

-1. From QR codes: You screenshot all the QR codes from your favourite websites, and import all of them to Authme.
+1. From QR codes: You screenshot all the QR codes from your favorite websites, and import all of them to Authme.

 1. From Google Authenticator QR code(s): Import all of your saved QR codes from your Google Authenticator app.